 Since its inception, almost 300 individuals from the nation’s weapons community have gone through the program.
 Through a combination of classroom study taught by active and retired weaponeers, site visits, and individual and team projects, weapon interns have honed their skills, broadened their knowledge base, and expanded their network of colleagues in the nuclear weapons community.

-Don Cook, Deputy Administrator for Defense Programs, addresses the Weapon Intern Program.
+About the photos: Don Cook, Deputy Administrator for Defense Programs, addresses the Weapon Intern Program.

 Weapon Intern Program Graduating class.